JaredChew/AI_Ass1/README.md

 # Diploma Artificial Intelligence Assignment 1
 Tic Tac Toe

-Fun Tic Tac Toe Game that can only be played with an AI
+Fun Tic Tac Toe Game that can only be played with an AI.
+There's 3 difficulties